HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 ### TLS 1.3 adoption

 It's good news that both CDN and origin requests have largely moved away from serving older, less secure TLS versions 1.0 and 1.1.
 This means that clients are now using more modern and secure protocols.

-When it comes to the newer versions (TLS versions 1.2 and 1.3), there's a noticeable difference between CDN and origin requests.
-Direct to origin requests are taking a more cautious approach, with about 63.23% of their connections still using TLS 1.2 and the rest using TLS 1.3.
-This slower adoption rate might be due to longer infrastructure update cycles and application owners need to ensure they can still communicate with a wide range of clients, including those that might not support the newest version.

-On the other hand, CDNs have embraced TLS 1.3, with 88.56% of requests using this latest version.
+CDNs have embraced TLS 1.3, with 98% of requests using this latest version.
 This is great for developers because TLS 1.3 is faster at establishing secure connections, which means websites load more quickly.
 CDNs are at the forefront of adopting new technologies to  optimize content delivery and security and by fronting your application with a CDN, you automatically reap those benefits with minimal efforts.

 {{ figure_markup(
   image="tls-version-mobile.png",